 Regardless of their preferred social strategies, cross-culturally competent experts know what the categories of knowledge are that are useful for them to learn.
 This means that the cross-culturally competent understand what the types of cultural knowledge are that can support their preferred strategies for achieving objectives.

 Sometimes the categories of information they find useful coincide with formal or academic categories of cultural information, such as for example family structures, power, and status.

 Often they instead rely on more practical kinds of knowledge.
 Their categories often have labels that immediately disclose the intended application, such as for example social lubrication and call-your-bluff information.

 Social lubrication cultural information can be used to ease tensions in stressed situations.
 Call-your-bluff information can assist in determining where a person from another culture stands on important issues, and may help establish whether or not that individual can be trusted.

-Understanding the types of information that support their personal strategies allow the cross-culturally competent to engage in self-regulated, ongoing acquisition of cultural information.
+Understanding the types of information that support their personal strategies allow the cross-culturally competent to engage in everyday learning and ongoing acquisition of cultural information.
 And it also allows them to scope the culture learning space appropriately to the time constraints they are operating under.

 Because they know what they need to learn, the cross-culturally competent do not have to spend time cramming in everything they can about a new culture.
 Instead they can focus on the information that helps them accomplish their objectives.
 Having this focus prevents them from getting overwhelmed.
 It helps them muster the motivation to start over each time they find they need to begin learning another new culture.